Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 While tickseed primarily blooms in late spring and summer, many varieties produce a second flush of flowers in the fall, extending their blooming season.

-These daisy-like flowers add a burst of color and vibrancy to your cottage garden as summer transitions into autumn.
+As summer transitions into autumn, these daisy-like flowers add a burst of color and vibrancy to your cottage garden.

-The common name for this perennial actually comes from the appearance of the seeds, which look like little ticks.
-Tickseed is available as an annual or perennial, and there are hundreds of species, as well as many cultivated hybrids.
+The common name for this perennial comes from the appearance of the seeds, which look like little ticks.
+Tickseed is available as an annual or perennial, and there are hundreds of species and many cultivated hybrids.

 Hardiness Zones2-11